 Honesty – Integrity Score

-The ETC Honesty Score – is a compilation of elements that we call “Checkpoints” that récord the body and verbal reactions of a person when is interrogated and through a detailed observation can be detected if they lie.
-ETC Honesty Score – The test is the combination of science, technology, and personal observation to figure out who is lying!
+The ETC Honesty Score – is a compilation of elements that we call “Checkpoints” that récord the body and verbal reactions of a person when is interviewed and through a detailed observation can be detected if they lie.
+ETC Honesty Score – The interview is the combination of science, technology, and personal observation to figure out who is lying!

 Based on microexpressions, blink and attention rates, signs, clues, reactions, indexes.
 Critical success factors to identify patterns in the interview (video).
 The unique combination of science and the art of observation with intuition generates excellent results.
 (ChP – Checkpoint).